ovh/docs/pages/web_cloud/domains/transfer_incoming_ionos/guide.en-ie.md

 > Also check that your current domain name registrar will not close other services, such as the email addresses associated with your domain name.
 >

-### Step 1 - Disable private recording
+### Step 1 - Disable private registration

-To confirm whether private registration is enabled for your domain name, follow the steps described in [Ionos dedicated documentation](https://www.ionos.com/help/domains/transferring-your-domain-within-ionos/disabling-private-registration-for-a-11-ionos-domain/){.external}.
+To confirm whether private registration is enabled for your domain name, follow the steps described in the [Ionos documentation](https://www.ionos.com/help/domains/transferring-your-domain-within-ionos/disabling-private-registration-for-a-11-ionos-domain/){.external}.

 ### Step 2 - Disable transfer locking